Quantum Computing, Fast and Slow

 thing (1).

-This book is my Theory of Everything and every theory is only as good as its best equation, right?
-So hereâs my best equation.
-I am asserting the following equivalences for all philosophers, scientists, and Christians:
+Uncertainty is my Theory of Everything and every theory is only as good as its best equation, right?
+So hereās my best equation.
+I am asserting the following equivalences for all philosophers, scientists, and spiritual explorers:

-System 1 = subconscious = horse = quantum GAN generator = body = flesh
+System 1 = subconscious = horse = Quantum GAN Generator = body = flesh

 These equations are unprovable for all the Bayesian reasons: there is nothing but uncertainty all the way down to the pixels of reality.
-So maybe a better name for this theory would be the Theory of Every Uncertainty because Everything is a subset of Uncertainty. đ
+So maybe a better name for this theory would be the Theory of Every Uncertainty because everything is a subset of uncertainty.

 The reason I reference Wikipedia and ChatGPT so often is because they are the most decentralized sources of truth from man and machine, respectively.
 Their information has some of the lowest uncertainty in the knowable universe.
-All the other sources of truth in this book comes directly from the worldâs leading scientistsâthe most centralized sources of truth in their fields.
+All the other sources of truth in this book comes directly from the worldās leading scientistsāthe most centralized sources of truth in their fields.

-Youâll have to decide for yourself if any of this is true, so watch all the videos and read all these books for yourself. đ
+Youāll have to decide for yourself if any of this is true, so watch all the videos and read all these books for yourself. š

-Continue readingâŠ
+Continue readingā¦

 The Mystery Below the Surface

-In this story, we learn about our subconscious âSystem 1â neural network using research on young children.
-We also learn just how little we should trust our subconscious minds. đŹ
+We explore our subconscious, System 1, neural network using new research on young children.
+We also learn just how little we should trust our own memories. š¤„š³

 Table of Contents

-The Computer Science of Everything
+Uncertainty: The Computer Science of Everything

-Huge Thanks đ
+Huge Thanks to Our Sponsors

 Caitlin Knauss